Charliemowood/bash-script-stage-commit-push/README.md

 mv git.sh ~/.bin
 ```

+4. Navigate to the directory where you want to run this script.

-4. To evoke the script.
+5. To evoke the script.
 ```bash
 git.sh
 ```